Cardiganshire Short Mat Bowling Association

 14.3 Three successive cancellations by any one team for the fixture will result in that team forfeiting the match and the awarding of points to the non-offending team.
 This will be decided by the following CSMBA meeting when both teams will have a chance to give their versions of events.

-14.4 The captain of the team that has asked for the cancellation must inform the league organiser by letter of the cancelling of the match.
+14.4 The captain of the team that has asked for the cancellation must inform the league organiser in writing (by letter or electronic means) of the cancellation of the match, stating the reason that the game had to be called off.
 A telephone call is sufficient if the team can not travel due to bad weather.